theLLMs

 Methodology

-• This page focuses on reliability limits, not provider ranking or model benchmarking.
+• Assumptions: All examples in this article are illustrative unless explicitly sourced.
+No local implementation test was run.
+This page focuses on reliability limits, not provider ranking or model benchmarking.

 Change log

-• 2026-05-22: first draft built from the llm-editor-approved brief, using current provider-doc checks, a failure-ladder table, a validation checklist, and explicit caveats about syntax versus correctness.
+• 2026-05-22: First published.
+Initial draft with provider-doc snapshot table, failure-ladder table, validation checklist, and explicit caveats about syntax versus correctness.